AdvanceYourIT/NinjaOne-API-Examples/Policies/Export Ninja Policy Structure/Get-NinjaPolicyStructure.md

      ```

 3. **View the Output:**
-   - Upon execution, the script will print the policy structure to the console.
    - An interactive HTML report will be generated and saved to `C:\Temp\NinjaOnePolicyOutput_<timestamp>.html`.
    - Open this HTML file in a web browser to explore the policy structure interactively.